Table of contents

 - Measuring medications

-The first step to pursuing a pharmacy tech career can be researching and applying for a pharm tech training program.
-Though some employers may only require a high school diploma, many states also regulate thisfield.
-So, completing a program and/or passing an exam may be required.
+If your state, employer, or you personally require it, the first step to pursuing a pharmacy tech career is researching and applying for a pharm tech training program.
+Some employers may only require a high school diploma.
+In many states, however completing a program may be required.

-There are a variety of programs that prepare you for certification, from on-campus to remote programs that can be completed mostly online, so whatever your circumstances, you can choose the one that is right for you.
+There are many programs out there, from on-campus to remote programs which can be completed mostly online.
+You can choose the program that is a good fit for you.

-Successful completion of your diploma or degree program with certification prep can prepare you for the Pharmacy Technician Certification Exam (PTCE) offered by the Pharmacy Technician Certification Board (PTCB), which is often (but not always) a requirement for pharm tech roles.
+Your diploma or degree program will likely include certification prep.
+This can prepare you for the Pharmacy Technician Certification Exam (PTCE) offered by the Pharmacy Technician Certification Board (PTCB), which is often a requirement for pharm tech roles.

-Pharmacy technician certification programs generally cover the following subjects:
+Pharmacy technician certification programs usually cover the following subjects:

 - Pharmacology